Psorophora

 gallinipper

 Psorophora is a of large mosquitoes in the Culicinae, tribe Aedini, described by Robineau-Desvoidy in 1827.
 The genus comprises approximately 50 distributed across the Americas, with three recognized subgenera: Psorophora, Janthinosoma, and Grabhamia.
-Several species, notably Psorophora ciliata and P. ferox, are among the largest mosquitoes in the world and are known for aggressive biting . of some species are obligate with specialized anatomical for capturing .
+Several species, notably Psorophora ciliata and P. ferox, are among the largest mosquitoes in the world and are known for aggressive biting .
+Larvae of some species are obligate with specialized anatomical adaptations for capturing prey.

 Psorophora ferox by (c) Katja Schulz, some rights reserved (CC BY).
 Used under a CC-BY license.Psorophora ferox by (c) Katja Schulz, some rights reserved (CC BY).
 Used under a CC-BY license.Psorophora ferox by (c) skitterbug, some rights reserved (CC BY), uploaded by skitterbug.
 Used under a CC-BY license.